sparkflows/sparkflows-docs/docs/troubleshooting/https.rst

 HTTPS
 =============

-Fire Insights can be Configured with HTTPS, by default it come up with self signed certificate, User can configured customized certificate (CA).
+Fire Insights can be configured with HTTPS.
+By default, it comes up with self signed certificate.
+User gets the option to configure customized certificate (CA).

+This document explains some of the common issues and corresponding resolutions related to certificates.

-Certificate is not Trusted
+1. Certificate is not Trusted
 -----

-Problem
+**Problem**
 +++++

-When the user use self signed certificate, on Browser it complains that Certificate is not Trusted.
+When the user uses a self-signed certificate in the browser, it complains that the certificate is not trusted.

 Solution
 +++++

-- Check if certificate configured is certified by CA
+- Check if certificate configured is certified by CA.
 - You can trust the local certificate, so that error will disappear.

-Not Able to Access on HTTPS
+2. Not Able to Access on HTTPS
 ------------

-Problem
+**Problem**
 +++++

-When user Try to access on ``https` in Browser, its not complaining page not found.
+When user Try to access on **https** in browser, it shows a page not found error.

 Solution
 +++++

-- Check if `https` port ``443`` is open and accessible.
+- Check if **https** port **443** is open and accessible.
-- Make sure to validate ``application.properties`` file and see if what would be expected port which is configured for ``https``
+- Make sure to validate **application.properties** file and see if what would be expected port which is configured for **https**.